 - CFGs do not have the notion of a head officially. - All modern statistical parsers include hand-written phrasal "head rules".
-For example, the head of an NP is a noun, number, adjective, ... - The head rules can be used to convert constituencies to dependencies. - The closure of dependencies can be used to derive constituencies, but the dependents of a word must be at the same level (no VPs).
+For example, the head of an NP is a noun, number, adjective, ... - Given head rules, constituencies can be converted to dependencies. - Dependencies can be converted back to constituencies, but a word's dependents will be on the same level.